Doubts that challenge beginner Christians.

 5.2 Cannot relax into faith

 Unfortunately, I also know that some people who actually want to believe in God, maybe badly, seem unable to relax into a comfortable faith.
 Their minds continue questioning, “what if?” or “why?” long after others would have accepted the likelihood of God’s existence.
-Often this is a result of our genetic inheritance … we can be just born with a questioning nature.
+Often this is a result of our inherited genes … we can be just born with a serious questioning nature.

 Sometimes too, it stems from an emotional or psychological state that affects all areas of life and not just religious faith.
 And some people have suffered considerably in life, to arrive at that state of mind.
-The questions ringing in the minds of those particular folk are, “If God exists, where was he during those times?” or “Why did he let it happen to me?”
-Counsel may need to be sought in such cases from someone who will not use indoctrination or fear as tools of coercion, but would rather apply required healing practises.
+The questions ringing in the minds of those particular folk may be, “If God exists, where was he during those times?” or “Why did he let them happen to me?”
+And I do offer the article, “Suffering and evil” that discusses the subject.

 5.3 Know when enough is enough

-Above all else, if you find yourself in this frustrating position of not being able to accept that you do have enough evidence, please do not hesitate to invite him to assist you.
-And somewhere along the line we all must acknowledge that enough is enough, then just flow with faith!
+Above all else, if you find yourself in this frustrating position of not being able to accept that you do have enough evidence, please do not hesitate to invite God to assist you.
+But somewhere along the line we all must acknowledge that enough is enough, then just flow with faith!

-It is within the application of faith – i.e. walking with God by following his guidance, asking for and receiving his assistance, reading the Bible, attending church services etc – that, as I have already said, we find genuine evidence of his presence in our lives.
+It is within the use of faith – i.e. walking with God by following his guidance, asking for and receiving his assistance, reading the Bible, attending church services etc – that, as I have already said, we do find genuine evidence of his presence.

 From my decades of experience I can assure you that it all really does work.

-If you would like advice on how you can come to believe in God and build effective Christian faith please begin by accessing the articles under “Journey of faith” in the Menu Bar above.
+If you would like advice on how you can come to believe in God and build effective Christian faith please begin with the articles under “Journey of faith” in the Menu Bar above.